Claudia Faniello: 2006–2016: Maltese national selection competitions for Eurovision

 In summer 2007, Claudia Faniello launched "Wild Flower", a song composed by Aldo Spiteri and written by Deo Grech.
 In 2008, she passed for the Go Malta Song for Europe Semi-Final Festival with two songs "Caravaggio" and "Sunrise".
 Both songs passed into the final eight songs.
 In the final of this festival she finished 2nd with the song "Caravaggio", a song about the Italian artist with the same name and 3rd with the song "Sunrise".
 The successive year, she made her fourth appearance in this Maltese festival, but still wasn't part of the last three songs that fought to book a place in Moscow 2009.
 She finished fourth with her song entitled "Blue Sonata", composed and written by Ray Agius.
 She qualified to the final in the Go Malta Eurosong 2010 with the song "Samsara" composed by Philip Vella and written Gerard James Borg.
 She finished eighth with 31 points.
 She released her first album entitled Convincingly Better in August 2010.
 In the Go Malta Eurosong 2011 final Faniello ended in ninth place with her entry "Movie in my Mind".
 In the Go Malta Eurosong 2012 final Faniello reached second place with her entry "Pure".

 2017: National final and Eurovision

 Faniello represented Malta in the Eurovision Song Contest 2017 after winning the national final with the song "Breathlessly".
+She performed in the second semi-final on 11 May 2017, where she placed 16th out of 18 contestants, thus failing to qualify to the finale.